-This was raised with the relevant teams and

-RISK:

-discussed at both Service Review Meetings and

-Inaccurate recording of the Contract Review meeting in 2019/20 and

-financial information. resolved for that year.
-However, a handful of

-Insufficient funds available for areas have also experienced delays in 2021.22

-business as usual. and despite liaising with the teams and raising

-at the Service review meetings in 2020/21 have

-not yet been resolved.
-This was formally raised

-at the Q3 LGSS /NCFRA Contract Review

-meeting on 4/3/21 and the S151 Officer will

-ensure a letter will be sent confirming the

-NCFRA concerns in this regard.

-This has now been requested to be a standing

-item at the service review meetings, to ensure

-it is appropriately reviewed and scrutinised by

-both parties in a timely basis.

-Assurance was received in January 2021 on the

-VAT control accounts that these will be

-adjusted in March 2021 return and the system

-has now been changed moving forwards.
-This

-will be reviewed in the March VAT return to

-ensure it is actioned.
+This was raised with the relevant teams and discussed at both Service Review Meetings and the Contract Review meeting in 2019/20 and resolved for that year.
+However, a handful of areas have also experienced delays in 2021.22 and despite liaising with the teams and raising at the Service review meetings in 2020/21 have not yet been resolved.
+This was formally raised at the Q3 LGSS /NCFRA Contract Review meeting on 4/3/21 and the S151 Officer will ensure a letter will be sent confirming the NCFRA concerns in this regard.
+This has now been requested to be a standing item at the service review meetings, to ensure it is appropriately reviewed and scrutinised by both parties in a timely basis.
+Assurance was received in January 2021 on the VAT control accounts that these will be adjusted in March 2021 return and the system has now been changed moving forwards.
+This will be reviewed in the March VAT return to ensure it is actioned.